Smartmelon/BandSpace/pages/en/using-mapping.md

 Through the processes above, you have already finished making a beatmap.

-You can now go to the file path prompted when saving, move the beatmap  to *Steam\steamapps\common\Band Space\BandSpace_Data\AutoCreateData\SongData* in the installation path of the game.
-Then start the game, and select to play the song in SOLO Performance mode.
+You can now go to the file path prompted when saving, move the created map to the game folder for playing.
+For detailed instructions, please refer to the previously mentioned "[How to run this beatmap in the game](index#how-to-run-this-beatmap-in-the-game)" Then start the game, and select to play the song in SOLO Performance mode.

 If you like to have a more efficient mapping experience, please try our [Advanced Editing](advanced-operation).